We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 You will even be able to get a better understanding of where the ancient stones originally came from and how they were brought to this location.

-Getting there from London: You will find various tour companies that do day trips to Stonehenge.
-If you want to do it on your own, you can also train there.
-Just take the train from Waterloo to Salisbury and then board the Stonehenge Tour Bus than will transport you directly to the Visitor Centre.
+Getting there from London: You can take the train from Waterloo to Salisbury and then board the Stonehenge Tour Bus than will transport you directly to the Visitor Centre.
 There is no public bus services that will take you to Stonehenge.

 This English Heritage site is actually an entire town encircled by a stone monument, making it the largest stone monument in the world.
 Avebury contains a set of Neolithic and Bronze Age ceremonial sites and burial mounds.